BenjiTrapp/http-request-smuggling-lab/README.md

 <img width="400" src="static/help.png">
 <br>

 Read carefully this [site](https://portswigger.net/web-security/request-smuggling) and finish the tutorial to undertand this vulnerability.
-This kind of attack is very tricky to understand, but is totally awesome when you finally see it in action.
+This kind of attack is very tricky to understand, but totally awesome when you finally see it in action.

-If you still feel lost you can peek into the `SOLUTION.md` file in each of the labs - if you find another path to the solution send me a Pull Request and tell the world how you achieved it.
+If you still feel lost you can peek into the `SOLUTION.md` file in each of the labs - if you find another path to the flag send me a Pull Request and tell the world how you achieved it.

-To get the labs done you will require these things:
+To get the labs done you will require at least these things:
 * Docker and Docker-Compose
-* A tool to intercept traffic like: Burp, Hetty or OWASP ZAP
+* A tool to intercept traffic like: [Burp](https://portswigger.net/burp/communitydownload), [Hetty](https://github.com/dstotijn/hetty) or [OWASP ZAP](https://github.com/zaproxy/zaproxy)
-* Browser with debugging tools
+* Your favorite Browser with debugging tools
-* Terminal to run curl
+* Terminal to run curl, netcat etc.
 * An IDE with support the language you like

 <br>